Cooking with Mamma C

 • Guacamole with Cherries, Gorgonzola and Walnuts

-• Crispy Mushroom, Onion and Feta Rolls
+• Crispy Mushroom-Feta Egg Rolls

 Make sure to check out the rest of my appetizers if you need some ideas!
 And, if you love dates, don't miss these Chinese Chews (Date-Nut Bars).